 When it comes to love, tradition and weddings, there are no borders.
 While throwing the bouquet or wearing something blue is a wedding staple in most Western places, there are countless meaningful traditions from around the world that are drastically different from one another.
-Some are sweet (In Ireland the bride’s feet must stay on the floor at all times when she and the groom are dancing) and some are really weird (In Mauritania, girls between five and 15 years are sent to “fat farms” to pile on the pounds before their wedding.), and some are so fun and unique.
+Some are sweet (In Ireland the bride's feet must stay on the floor at all times when she and the groom are dancing) and some are really weird (In Mauritania, girls between five and 15 years are sent to "fat farms" to pile on the pounds before their wedding.), and some are so fun and unique.
 Even all of these traditions are outside of your heritage, it is always nice to learn about other cultures and their wonderful wedding rituals.
 Make sure you check out our collections of wedding dresses, bridesmaid dresses and flower girl dresses.
 With variety of fabrics, colors and styles we are sure you will find something you love.

 India Wedding Captured by Alex Beckett Photography Here are 11 world wedding traditions, weird and awe-inspiring, that will make you smile, laugh and cry.
 Check it out!

 In Italy, confetti are a completely different thing than in the rest of the world.
 They are candied almonds that are given as wedding favours for the guests.
 Tradition tells that each confetti should be enjoyed with a happy wish for the bride and groom: health, happiness, children, wealth, and long life together!